 Exodusters and the Homestead Act

-Pap Singleton was born into slavery but escaped and later took advantage of the Homestead Act and helped bring thousands of Black families to Kansas.
+One famous homesteader was Pap Singleton.
+He was born into slavery in Tennessee in 1809, but escaped along the Underground Railroad in 1846.
+He returned to Tennessee after the Civil War and later took advantage of the Homestead Act to bring thousands of Black families to Kansas.

 These migrants called themselves Exodusters, a name which took inspiration from the biblical Exodus, during which Moses led the Hebrews out of slavery in Egypt and into the Promised Land.
 The Exodusters settled primarily in Kansas but also in Colorado and Oklahoma.
 Kansas was heavily promoted by Singleton and also had a history connecting to John Brown, who many Black people looked up to for his work to help end slavery.